tranngocminhhieu/Lottery-probability-analysis/README.md

 - Probability of winning a prize with at least 3 matching numbers: 1.8637545002%
 - Probability of winning a prize with at least 4 matching numbers: 0.0987141135%
 - Probability of winning a prize with at least 5 matching numbers: 0.0018521411%
-- Probability of winning a prize with at least 6 matching numbers: 0.0000071511%

 ## Conclusion